zubairabid/wikisite_experiment/_posts/2017-11-22-frequently-asked-questions.md

 How does the site make money?

-> The site has been and will always remain free for our users.
-We plan to make money via ads or affiliate partnerships with online stores.
+> We do not make any money from the site.
+The site has been and will always remain free for our users.

 How do you deal with review spam?